JosuaKrause/Bubble-Sets/readme.md

 This is an implementation of [bubble sets] [1] without the use of external libraries.

-This project is build with Maven.
+This project can be build in eclipse as well as with Maven.
 Use `mvn install` to generate jars in the *target/* directory.
 The *Bubble-Sets-X.X.X.jar* contains the API for the bubble sets and *Bubble-Sets-X.X.X-example.jar* contains a little example program